iluwatar/java-design-patterns/multiton/README.md

 Use the Multiton pattern when

-* There must be specific number of instances of a class, and they must be accessible to clients from a well-known access point.
+* There must be a specific number of instances of a class, and they must be accessible to clients from a well-known access point.